 Not working 82(54.7)

 The results given in the table 1 indicates that total participants of present study 150.
 This further divided in two categories on the bases of their sex.
 Total 62% (93) male participated in this study while 38% (57) female took participate in this study.
 The second most important demographic variable was community.
-The resident of the two community participated in this study, 57.3% (86) participants were belong to rural community while 42.7% (64) participants were from urban community.
+The residents of the two community participated in this study, 57.3% (86) participants were belonged to rural community while 42.7% (64) participants were from urban community.
 Family structure also taken in two consideration there are two groups were taken in family structure, first group known as nuclear family structure and second group is called joint family structure, 46.7% (70) belong to nuclear family structure and 53.3% (80) members were belong to combine or joint family structure.
 The next demographic variable is working status.
 Two groups were taken in this study 45.3% (68) members belong to working status while 54.7% (82) participants were unemployed.

 Table 2